cbuse/2048/README.md

 2048
 ====

-Game 2048 impementation in Haskell
+Game 2048 implementation in Haskell